Srustiashline/Health-care-chatbot-NLP/README.md

 # HealthCare Chatbot Using NLP

+## Table Of Contents
+-Overview
+-Features
+-Technologies Used
+-Installation
+-Usage
+-How it works
+-Snapshot
+-License

 ## Overview

 This is an AI-powered healthcare chatbot designed to assist users by diagnosing potential health issues based on their symptoms.
 Using Natural Language Processing (NLP), the chatbot is capable of understanding and processing user input to provide relevant responses, including suggesting possible causes for symptoms like fever and providing general advice.